zycooper/TryCatchLearn/Build_an_app_with_ASPNET_Core_and_Angular_from_scratch/Note.md

 #### Above: when to use Angular's forRoot() method https://medium.com/slackernoon/when-to-use-angulars-forroot-method-400094a0ebb7

 #### memberCache = new Map(); --> in Angular --> map is an RxJS operator

+#### three dots -> spread operator in js/ts
+-create a copy of a object
+-destruct an array and pass them to parameters
+-avoid same definition

+#### Save filters -> save it in the service since service is singleton(but after refresh the page it will reset)